cepthomas/Notr/README.md

 - Fancy file.section navigator (like word-ish and/or goto anything).
 Drag/drop section.
 - Expose notes to web for access from phone.
 Render html with anchors/links?
 - Tables: insert table(w, h)  autofit/justify  add/delete row(s)/col(s)
+- Use icons, style, annotations, phantoms? see mdpopups for generating tooltip popups.
+- Show image file as phantom or hover, maybe thumbnail.
+See SbotDev.
+- Annotations useful?
+See anns.append().
+- Indent/dedent with bullets - or in sbot?